rust-lang/book/nostarch/chapter01.md

 Second, `println!` calls a Rust macro.
 If it had called a function instead, it would be entered as `println` (without the `!`).
 We’ll discuss Rust macros in more detail in Chapter 19.
-For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function, and that macros don’t always follow the same rules as functions.
+For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function and that macros don’t always follow the same rules as functions.

-Third, you see the `"Hello, world!"` string.
+Third, you see the `"Hello,` `world!"` string.
 We pass this string as an argument to `println!`, and the string is printed to the screen.

 Fourth, we end the line with a semicolon (`;`), which indicates that this expression is over and the next one is ready to begin.
 Most lines of Rust code